 • We recommend downloading and installing the SECURA Traveller App (available from the app store).
 This handy app tracks your location and allows you to request help at the touch of a button on your phone.
 Via their country-wide network, the SECURA team will quickly get you the help you need, whether it's a medical issue, a car accident, a safety or security issue, or simply a case of feeling unsafe or if you got lost.
 This service only costs R49 for 30 days (less than $3) and we include this for free for all our self-drive clients.

 • Do not put valuables on the passenger seat or backseat of the car.
-Make sure phones, handbags, laptop bags and any other valuables are stored out of sight.
+Make sure phones, handbags, laptop bags and other valuables are stored out of sight.
 If possible, keep your wallet, phone and passport on your person rather than somewhere in the car.
 A hidden money belt can be useful.
 A visible money belt (like a moonbag) is not advisable.

-• At traffic lights, people may approach your window to beg for money or try and sell you something.
+• At traffic lights, people may approach your window to beg for money or sell you something.
 Don't panic, this is common in South Africa and usually harmless.
 A shake of the head is enough to indicate you are not interested.

 • Be alert if someone approaches the driver's window.
 Don't allow yourself to be distracted.
-Smash-and-grab thieves will often have an accomplice distract the driver while they check your front or back seat for a handbag, laptop, phone or anything else they can grab through a smashed window.
+Smash-and-grab thieves often have an accomplice distract the driver while they check your front or back seat for a handbag, laptop, phone or anything else they can grab through a smashed window.

 • Never pick up hitchhikers or offer lifts to a stranger, no matter how sad and desperate their story.